geudde/attic-chest/pages/03.season-2/16.meeting-28/08.epistle/docs.md

 In answer to your charming note
 (Where with appropriate beauties vie
 Both fluent prose and poetry)
-And let Dear Maid my hurried Muse
+And let dear maid my hurried muse
 The roughness of my verse excuse
 For stupid full, and prest for time
-The Goddess scarce vouchsafed a Rhyme
+The goddess scarce vouchsafed a rhyme
 And if at last I gained the prize
-Poor Grammar was the Sacrifice.
+Poor grammar was the sacrifice.

-&emsp;Indulgent then let Fancy’s eye
+&emsp;Indulgent then let fancy’s eye
-Sweet Maid each absent grace supply
+Sweet maid each absent grace supply
 As smooth my rugged numbers make
 As in a calm, lone Katrine’s lake
 Give to each stupid senseless line